-- Medicaid Coverage: Early in the pandemic, as millions of Americans lost jobs and healthcare coverage, Congress passed the bipartisan Families First Coronavirus Response Act that covered many more people.
-The federal government increased matching funds to states and ensured that Medicaid enrollees would be continuously covered through the duration of the public health emergency despite income fluctuations or other factors that would ordinarily disqualify them.
-Once the public health emergency expires-which it is expected to do this year-as many as 13 million people could lose health coverage over the next 12 months, according to an Urban Institute study. - Affordable Care Act (ACA) Coverage: Congress and the Biden Administration also took action to make private insurance more affordable during COVID by passing the American Rescue Plan, which provided enhanced premium assistance to help more people buy ACA coverage.
+Medicaid Coverage: Early in the pandemic, as millions of Americans lost jobs and healthcare coverage, Congress passed the bipartisan Families First Coronavirus Response Act that covered many more people.
+The federal government increased matching funds to states and ensured that Medicaid enrollees would be continuously covered through the duration of the public health emergency.
+Once the public health emergency expires-which it is expected to do this year-as many as 13 million people could lose health coverage over the next 12 months.
+In Maine about 70,000 of the state's 321,000 Medicaid patients could lose their coverage, according to an Urban Institute study (see table 2).

+Affordable Care Act (ACA) Coverage: Congress and the Biden Administration also took action to make private insurance more affordable during COVID by passing the American Rescue Plan, which provided enhanced premium assistance to help more people buy ACA coverage.
 This resulted in record high enrollment in insurance marketplace plans this year.
 However, the enhanced premium assistance that saved individuals over \$800 last year, will expire at the end of 2022 if Congress does not take action.
-This will price millions nationwide out of coverage.
+This will price millions nationwide out of coverage, among them many of the roughly 60,000 ACA policy holders in Maine.